qmk/qmk_firmware/docs/ws2812_driver.md

 http://www.normandled.com/upload/201906/SK9816MICRO(SK9816-2427)%20LED%20Datasheet.pdf

-Take care of the bit placement; Green and Red channels are flipped compared to the bit order in the datasheet:
+Take care of the bit placement; Green and Red channels are flipped compared to the bit order in the datasheet.